charonn0/RB-zlib/README.md

 Windows does not have it installed by default, you will need to ship the DLL with your application.
 You can use pre-built DLL available [here](http://zlib.net/zlib128-dll.zip) (Win32x86), or you can [build them yourself from source](http://zlib.net/zlib-1.2.8.tar.gz).

 RB-zlib will raise a PlatformNotSupportedException when used if all required DLLs/SOs/DyLibs are not available at runtime.

-The PKZip and USTAR modules may be used independently of the zlib module for reading and writing uncompressed archives.
-To do so set the `PKZip.USE_ZLIB` and/or `USTAR.USE_ZLIB` constants to `False`.